> Skip to content

 Andrew Leigh

-Andrew Leigh is Assistant Minister for Competition, Charities, Treasury and Employment, and the Federal Member for Fenner in the ACT.
+Andrew Leigh is a member of the Australian Parliament.
+He holds a PhD from Harvard University, and is a fellow of the Academy of Social Sciences in Australia.
 Before being elected in 2010, he was a professor of economics at the Australian National University.
 His books include The Shortest History of Economics, The Luck of Politics and Randomistas.
+His forthcoming book is Battlers and Billionaires.